bmaupin/micro-civ-4/docs/civics.md

 #### Remove civics

+💡 Recommendation: First check `InitialCivics` in CIV4CivilizationInfos.xml and don't remove those civics.
+This removes the need to modify CIV4CivilizationInfos.xml as each civilisation can use its default civic.
+Otherwise the default government civic gets shown in other categories where all civics are disabled, which could be a bit confusing.

-1. Remove or comment out civic from Assets/XML/GameInfo/CIV4CivicInfos.xml
+1. Remove or comment out civic from [Assets/XML/GameInfo/CIV4CivicInfos.xml](../src/Assets/XML/GameInfo/CIV4CivicInfos.xml)
-1. Comment corresponding `CivicType` from Assets/XML/Civilizations/CIV4CivilizationInfos.xml
+1. Comment corresponding `CivicType` from [Assets/XML/Civilizations/CIV4CivilizationInfos.xml](../src/Assets/XML/Civilizations/CIV4CivilizationInfos.xml)
-1. Replace corresponding `FavoriteCivic` in Assets/XML/Civilizations/CIV4LeaderHeadInfos.xml with `<FavoriteCivic>NONE</FavoriteCivic>`
+1. Replace corresponding `FavoriteCivic` in [Assets/XML/Civilizations/CIV4LeaderHeadInfos.xml](../src/Assets/XML/Civilizations/CIV4LeaderHeadInfos.xml) with `<FavoriteCivic>NONE</FavoriteCivic>`

    - Replace